 - 8.1.
 The Asset Management reserve has been created to fund repairs and improvements to the Corporate Land & Buildings, Depots and Leisure Centres. - 8.2.
-The Business Rates Equalisation reserve is to provide protection should the Council suffer early losses before the funding safety net is reached.
-It also holds accrued amounts for safety net payments until NNDR deficits are released to the General Fund. - 8.3.
+The Business Rates Equalisation reserve provides mitigation for business rates shortfalls as the Council is below 'safety net' for the purposes of the business rates retention scheme and it provides resources to mitigate General Fund deficits pending delivery of savings. - 8.3.
 The Car Loans Bond reserve exists to cover the potential event that an employee defaults on the repayment of their car loan. - 8.4.
 A reserve to provide resources to fund budgets carried forward into the new financial year for schemes which have been delayed from prior years. - 8.5.
 To fund contingency items throughout the year. - 8.6.
 The Discretionary Rate Relief Fund has been created to meet the costs of the new policy. - 8.7.
 To spread the cost of funding expenditure on the District Elections every 4 years. - 8.8.
 The ICT Replacement reserve is to fund the purchase new computer equipment and upgrade of systems. - 8.9.
 The NYCC Collaboration reserve has been created to meet implementation costs of the project. - 8.10.
 To dampen the impact of future years' employers pensions costs increases. - 8.11.
-To hold government grant and SDC contributions to pay for the housing PFI project . - 8.12.
+To hold government grant and SDC contributions to pay for the housing PFI project. - 8.12.
 The Programme for Growth reserve provides funds for capital or 'one-off' revenue projects to support delivery of the Council's Corporate Plan. - 8.13.
-The Recreation and Outdoor Space (ROS) Maintenance reserve holds funds received through S106 agreements for recreation and open spaces maintenance. - 8.14.
-The Spend to Save reserve provides 'up front' investment for initiatives that generate revenue budget savings. - 8.15.
-Developers contributions received towards provision of affordable housing. - 8.16.
+The Special Projects Unallocated is the reserve for projects not yet allocated - 8.14.
+The Recreation and Outdoor Space (ROS) Maintenance reserve holds funds received through S106 agreements for recreation and open spaces maintenance. - 8.15.
+The Spend to Save reserve provides 'up front' investment for initiatives that generate revenue budget - 8.16.
+Developers contributions received towards provision of affordable housing. - 8.17.
+Income received for Covid Business Grant Schemes not yet spent - 8.18.
 To fund delivery of the District wide Local Plan.